-Similarly, non-spacing marks needed to be extended to include the Join Controls (U+200C ZERO WIDTH NON-JOINER and U+200D ZERO WIDTH JOINER), to work correctly with Indic languages, plus add a few spacing combining marks to ensure canonical equivalence.
-This is the definition of what is called a Default Grapheme Cluster.
-One way to think of this is as a sequence of characters that form a "stack".
+Similarly, nonspacing marks needed to be extended to include the Join Controls (U+200C ZERO WIDTH NON-JOINER and U+200D ZERO WIDTH JOINER), to work correctly with Indic languages, plus add a few spacing combining marks to ensure canonical equivalence.
+Additional cases need to be added for complete, whereby any string of text can be divided up into a sequence of grapheme clusters.
+Some of these may be degenerate cases, such as a control code, or an isolated combining mark.